How to become a family mediator

 - education

-You'll improve your job prospects if you then take an accredited training programme approved by the Family Mediation Council (FMC).
-These include:
+You'll improve your job prospects if you take an accredited training programme after university.
+The programme has to be approved by the Family Mediation Council (FMC).

-Accredited training providers may expect you to have several years of relevant work experience dealing with conflict and managing interpersonal relationships, as well as your degree.
+In addition to a degree, training providers may expect you to have experience dealing with conflict and managing relationships.

 Entry requirements